webelcomau/EJBvsCDIvsJSF/README.md

 #### **HOWTO RUN AND USE THE TEST WEB APP**

+**STEP 0:** Download it using the green Clone or download button (top right), select Download  (there is no need to clone it) then unzip it.

 **STEP 1: Open the project in NetBeans IDE** and check the Project Properties: